irysan/irysan-tech-tests/ts/README.md

 We also want you to have fun with this!_

 Take the test and submit your solution by adding @irysan to your repository.
 Please don't use the word Irysan on your repo name.
-We don't ask you any preliminary interview.
-We love to read your code first, so take the test only if you want to!
+We're keen on reading your code, so take the test only if you want to!

 ### Test description